replayio/docs/src/app/time-travel-intro/what-is-time-travel/page.md

 }
 ```

 Recording a runtime like Chrome is fairly similar in theory to recording our non-deterministic fibonacci function.
-The one caveat is that instead of writing a test function that mocks a single non-deterministic function, we need to write a little bit of inline assembly code that can intercept low level OS library calls and replaying them later.
+The one caveat is that instead of writing a test function that mocks a single non-deterministic function, we need to write a little bit of inline assembly code that can intercept low level OS library calls and replay them later.

 ```asm
 extern size_t